Ceiriog Valley

 The Ceiriog Valley (Dyffryn Ceiriog) is the valley of the River Ceiriog in north-east Wales.
-Its Welsh name, "Dyffryn Ceiriog", is the name of an electoral ward of Wrexham County Borough.
+It is also (under its Welsh name) an electoral ward of Wrexham County Borough.
 The ward is the largest ward of the county borough by area and forms a strikingly-shaped salient of the county borough between Powys and Denbighshire.

 Geography

 The valley forms part of the traditional county of Denbighshire, and between 1974 and 1996 was part of the short-lived county of Clwyd.
 Part of the lower end of the valley extends into Shropshire, England.
 The Ceiriog Valley is 20 km long and runs generally west to east, south of the Vale of Llangollen.
 It is something of a dead end, with the B4500 road terminating at Llanarmon Dyffryn Ceiriog, a village near the head of the valley.

 The 8.25 mi-long, -gauge Glyn Valley Tramway used to run through some of the valley; it served various quarries and provided a passenger service between Chirk and Glyn Ceiriog.

 The valley receives relatively few visitors, despite being only a few miles from the A5 road.
 It was described by British Prime Minister David Lloyd George as "a little bit of heaven on earth".